cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 #### Usage {.unlisted}

 1. **Current Version** - This shows the current ATT&amp;CK version the app is showing content for.
 Clicking this reveals _Other Versions_ (2)
-2. **Other Versions** - Clicking a version will make the app display content for it
+2. **Other Versions** - This shows as a dropdown of available versions, each prefaced with '(change to)'

 ### Navbar > Mini Technique Search